Machu Picchu: Peru’s Lost Inca City and Architectural Wonder

 Nearby attractions

-- Huana Picchu - A steep peak overlooking Machu Picchu; a challenging but rewarding hike with spectacular views.
+- Huayna Picchu - A steep peak overlooking Machu Picchu; a challenging but rewarding hike with spectacular views.

 - Machu Picchu Mountain - Less crowded, offers sweeping views of the Andes.